 We all love our pets!
 Would you like to know how to paint a dog?

-This step-by-step tutorial will take you through eight easy steps of painting a perky little dog on canvas.
-It's easy for a beginner to paint on canvas.
+This step-by-step tutorial will take you through seven easy steps to paint a perky little dog on canvas.
+Painting on canvas is easy, even for beginners.

-The painting is done with only three colors, using the basic techniques of oil painting.
+The painting uses only three colors with the basic techniques of oil painting.

-An acrylic artist may easily do the painting with the same steps.
+An acrylic artist may easily use the same steps to do the painting.

 This dog painting uses a canvas that has been stretched around wooden stretcher bars.
 There are two types of stretched canvases.